Get the low down on our down

 As we’ve developed different structure techniques, new outer materials and expanded our use of down, we’ve learned a thing or two about the sourcing process.
 But in 2009 we started delving a lot deeper and we found that there was room for improvement.
 We began developing strict guidelines for how we source and handle our down.
 The result was our Down Promise with 100% traceability in our down chain.
 This means we can trace the down in our jackets right back to the farm where the birds lived.

-Our down is a bi-product of the food industry.
-The feathers are taken from slaughtered ducks with absolutely no live plucking.
+Our down is a by-product of the food industry.
+The feathers are taken from slaughtered geese with absolutely no live plucking.
 We also have a constant dialogue with our suppliers – and they must adhere to our Code of Conduct – to ensure high animal welfare standards.
 But because this isn’t enough, we’ve chosen to simplify the process to minimise risks.
 So we work with just one down supplier, who works with only a few selected farms and just one slaughterhouse.
 Our down is also stored separately in specially marked bags to avoid being mixed with other down.
 We have our own team of auditors that oversees the process and conducts both announced and unannounced checks.

 We visit the farms; we know how the eggs are laid; how the fledglings hatch; how the goslings are raised, and we control how the birds are kept and what they are fed.